 Outline

-Unit 1: Colonialism and Natives of Western Canada, 1830-1900
+Unit 1: Colonialism and Indigenous Peoples in Western Canada, 1830–1900

 Unit 2: Residential Schools

-Unit 5: Native Peoples Confront Twentieth Century Canada
+Unit 5: Indigenous Peoples Confront Twentieth-Century Canada

-Unit 6: Native Resistance and Ongoing Struggles
+Unit 6: Indigenous Resistance and Ongoing Struggles

 Evaluation

-To receive credit for HIST 369, you must complete all of the assignments, achieve a mark of at least 50 percent on the final examination, and obtain a course composite grade of at least D (50 percent).
+To receive credit for HIST 369, you must complete all of the assignments, achieve a mark of at least 50 percent on the final exam, and obtain a course composite grade of at least D (50 percent).
 The weighting of the course assignments is as follows:

 Activity